tz-earl/tz-earl.github.io/_posts/2019-12-05-consumer-producer-exercise.md

 ~~~~~

 <br />
 And the function for the main thread, which creates the producer  and the consumer threads and manages them.
-In particular, it tells the consumer threads when to stop.
+It tells the consumer threads when to stop.

 ~~~~~ python
 @time_it